100mslive/100ms-roomkit-ios/README.md

 ## ☝️ Pre-requisites
 - Xcode 14 or higher
-- Support for iOS 15 or higher
+- iOS 15 or higher